 Keep in mind that each time you eat a protein-rich meal you get a flow of chemicals circulating aiding in muscle building.
 If you don’t eat enough protein each day you will be in a negative nitrogen state, you won’t build muscle, and you can even burn muscle resulting in what’s known as catabolism, the dirty word in the fitness industry.

 So, eat a protein-rich and balanced meal within 30 minutes of walking up and then every 3 hours after that until bed time.

 Can You Eat Too Much Protein?

 In regards to contest diet protein, can you eat too much?
 The answer is, yes.
 Sorry meat-heads, but it’s true.
 Rumors have circulated that you can eat up to 2 grams of protein per pound of body weight is just totally insane.
 If you are 140 pounds and eat 280 grams of protein day, that’s 47 grams of protein per meal 6 meals!
 That’s FAR too much for your body to digest and process, and what happens to the excess protein?
-It gets stored as fat.
+It will store as fat.
 Yes, shocking.
-Protein can be stored as fat if you eat too much of it or if it’s not used.
+Protein is stored as fat if you eat too much of it or if it’s not used.

 It’s okay to go over on the protein a little here and there occasionally, but constantly overdosing on protein is just going to get you bulky (fat).

 Oh wait, competitors can’t eat high-protein diets because all that protein causes kidney damage.
 Oh, this is a good one.
 No, protein does NOT mess up the kidneys.